-- The returned size must be either: - a multiple of eight bytes of at least the requested size - 0, denoting that the request cannot be honored. - Size is measured in bytes. - The function is subject only to ARM Architecture Procedure Call Standard (AAPCS) constraints. - The first argument is always zero on entry and can be ignored.
-The base is returned in the register holding this argument. - The returned base address must be aligned on an eight-byte boundary.
+- The returned size must be either: - A multiple of 8 bytes of at least the requested size in AArch32 state. - A multiple of 16 bytes of at least the requested size in AArch64 state. - 0, denoting that the request cannot be honored. - Size is measured in bytes. - The function is subject only to ARM Architecture Procedure Call Standard (AAPCS) constraints. - The first argument is always zero on entry and can be ignored.
+The base is returned in the register holding this argument. - The returned base address must be aligned on: - An 8-byte boundary in AArch32 state. - A 16-byte boundary in AArch64 state.